-NOTICE OF 2016 ANNUAL MEETING OF STOCKHOLDERS AND PROXY STATEMENT
+NOTICE OF 2017 ANNUAL MEETING OF STOCKHOLDERS AND PROXY STATEMENT

-The Board of Directors of Alaska Air Group, Inc. (Air Group or the Company) is soliciting proxies for the 2016 Annual Meeting of Stockholders.
+The Board of Directors of Alaska Air Group, Inc. (Air Group or the Company) is soliciting proxies for the 2017 Annual Meeting of Stockholders.
 This Proxy Statement contains important information for you to consider when deciding how to vote on the matters brought before the meeting.
 Please read it carefully.

-DATE: Thursday, May 12, 2016 TIME: 2 p.m.
-Pacific Daylight Time VIRTUAL MEETING ACCESS: www.proxyvote.com MATTERS TO BE VOTED ON: to elect to the Board of Directors the 11 nominees named in this Proxy Statement, each for a one-year term; to seek an advisory vote to approve the compensation of the Company's Named Executive Officers; 3. to approve a new 2016 Performance Incentive Plan; to ratify the appointment of KPMG LLP as the Company's independent registered public accountants (the independent accountants) for fiscal year 2016; and 5. to transact such other business as may properly come before the meeting or any postponement or adjournment thereof.
+DATE: Thursday, May 4, 2017 TIME: 2 p.m.
+Pacific Daylight Time VIRTUAL MEETING www.proxyvote.com ACCESS: 1. to elect to the Board of Directors the 10 nominees named in this Proxy MATTERS TO BE Statement, each for a one-year term; VOTED ON: 2. to seek an advisory vote to approve the compensation of the Company's Named Executive Officers: 3. to seek an advisory vote to approve the frequency of the advisory vote to approve the compensation of the Company's Named Executive Officers: 4. to approve an amendment to the Company's Certificate of Incorporation to increase the number of authorized shares of common stock: 5. to ratify the appointment of KPMG LLP as the Company's independent registered public accountants (the independent accountants) for fiscal year 2017; 6. to consider a stockholder proposal regarding changes to the Company's proxy access bylaw; and 7. to transact such other business as may properly come before the meeting or any postponement or adjournment thereof.

-The Board of Directors set Friday, March 18, 2016 as the record date for the Annual Meeting.
+The Board of Directors set Friday, March 10, 2017 as the record date for the Annual Meeting.
 This means that owners of Alaska Air Group common stock as of the close of business on that date are entitled to receive this notice, attend and vote during the virtual meeting.
-There were 124,223,386 shares of Air Group common stock outstanding on the record date.
+There were 123,696,687 shares of Air Group common stock outstanding on the record date.

 Internet Availability of Proxy Materials.
-On or about April 1, 2016, stockholders of record, beneficial owners and employee participants in the Company's 401(k) plans were mailed a Notice of Internet Availability of Proxy Materials (the Notice) directing them to a website where they can access the Company's 2016 Proxy Statement and Annual Report on Form 10-K for the year ended December 31, 2015 (the Annual Meeting Materials).
-The Company's 2015 Form 10-K was filed with the Securities and Exchange Commission (SEC) on February 11, 2016.
+On or about March 24, 2017, stockholders of record, beneficial owners and employee participants in the Company's 401(k) plans were mailed a Notice of Internet Availability of Proxy Materials (the Notice) directing them to a website where they can access the Company's 2017 Proxy Statement and Annual Report on Form 10-K for the year ended December 31, 2016 (the Annual Meeting Materials).
+The Company's 2016 Form 10-K was filed with the Securities and Exchange Commission (SEC) on February 28, 2017.
 If you prefer to receive a paper copy of the proxy materials, please follow the instructions on the notice and the material will be mailed to you.

 Attending the Annual Meeting.
-We will host the 2016 Annual Meeting live via the Internet only.
+We will host the 2017 Annual Meeting live via the Internet only.
 Any stockholder can listen to and participate in the Annual Meeting.
 Whether or not you attend the meeting, we encourage you to vote by Internet or phone or to complete, sign and mail your voting instruction form or proxy prior to the meeting.